OmniNWM: Omniscient Driving Navigation World Models: Abstract

 \section{Abstract}

 Autonomous driving world models are expected to work effectively across three core dimensions: state, action, and reward.
-Existing models, however, are typically restricted to limited state modalities, short video sequences, imprecise action control, and a lack of reward awareness.
-In this paper, we introduce OmniNWM, an omniscient panoramic navigation world model that addresses all three dimensions within a unified framework.
-For \textbf{state}, OmniNWM jointly generates panoramic videos of RGB, semantics, metric depth, and 3D occupancy.
-A flexible forcing strategy enables high-quality long-horizon auto-regressive generation.
-For \textbf{action}, we introduce a normalized panoramic Plücker ray-map representation that encodes input trajectories into pixel-level signals, enabling highly precise and generalizable control over panoramic video generation.
-Regarding \textbf{reward}, we move beyond learning reward functions with external image-based models: instead, we leverage the generated 3D occupancy to directly define rule-based dense rewards for driving compliance and safety.
-Extensive experiments demonstrate that OmniNWM achieves state-of-the-art performance in video generation, control accuracy, and long-horizon stability, while providing a reliable closed-loop evaluation framework through intrinsic occupancy-grounded rewards.\looseness=-1
+However, existing methods are typically restricted to fragmented modality modeling, short-horizon drift, and imprecise action control, while lacking intrinsic mechanisms for policy evaluation.
+In this paper, we introduce OmniNWM, an Omniscient panoramic Navigation World Model that addresses all three dimensions within a consistent probabilistic framework.
+For \textit{State}, OmniNWM generates panoramic videos of RGB, semantics, metric depth, and 3D occupancy, ensuring pixel-level alignment across modalities with joint distribution modeling.
+To mitigate autoregressive exposure bias, we propose a structured panoramic forcing strategy to stabilize long-horizon generation via stochastic manifold thickening.
+For \textit{Action}, we introduce canonical geometric action encoding with normalized panoramic Plücker ray-maps.
+This representation decouples motion dynamics from sensor intrinsics, enabling precise, zero-shot trajectory control across heterogeneous datasets and camera configurations.
+For \textit{Reward}, we derive intrinsic occupancy-grounded dense rewards directly from generated 3D volumes, establishing a reliable closed-loop simulation cycle for evaluating diverse planning agents.
+Extensive experiments demonstrate that OmniNWM achieves SOTA performance in generation fidelity and control precision, with remarkable zero-shot robustness to novel scenes on nuPlan and in-house datasets with distinct camera rigs.\looseness=-1 \keywords{Generative World Modeling \and Closed-loop Evaluation \and Canonical Action Encoding \and Intrinsic Dense Rewards }